 3. If the end user is paying for the product or service directly in a B2C scenario, that may require a different strategy.
 The billing platform employs a parent/child relationship in that case.
 The overarching company is the ‘parent’ and the end user is the ‘child’.

-4. There is also the possibility of a hybrid billing scenario, where the manufacturer/supplier sells directly to some end users, while also working through distributors.
+4. There's also the possibility of a hybrid billing scenario, where the manufacturer/supplier sells directly to some end users, while also working through distributors.

 As you can see, different scenarios warrant different billing management strategies.
 Rolling out the right model can ensure successful manufacturers and resellers, and happy end users.

 Even if a billing model was historically successful, there are always market forces that necessitate adaptation.
-A legacy billing model doesn't necessarily have to be the same one moving forward.
+A legacy billing model doesn't necessarily have to remain the same moving forward.

 An agile recurring billing platform like Fusebill prevents a supplier from being tied to one specific billing model.
 Instead, the billing process can be adjusted as needed.
 This flexibility provides a compelling business advantage for both the supplier and the reseller.